Do you think playing CS:GO with a ping rate of less than 5 is impossible? Think again!

 Get an affordable and reliable dedicated hosting server for CS:GO with Hostinger.

 - Disk Space: 40 GB

 - Bandwidth: 2 TB

-Login to your instance with a root user account then install libraries which allows steamCMD to run.
+Login to the server with a root user account then install the libraries that support steamCMD.

 Downloading and Installing SteamCMD

 Step 5: Download the latest version of SteamCMD.